Back to news

 Published on 06 January

 As the winter chill peaks in January, energy bills can weigh heavily on households.
-From January 17th, the UK marks Big Energy Saving Week, a campaign designed to empower individuals with tools and knowledge to save energy, reduce costs, and access any financial support they may qualify for
+From January 17th, the UK marks Big Energy Saving Week, a campaign designed to empower individuals with tools and knowledge to save energy, reduce costs, and access any financial support they may qualify for.

 • Bills